Last Updated: 02-04-2026

 logtarget = /var/log/fail2ban.log" > /usr/local/etc/fail2ban/fail2ban.local

-Create the /etc/fail2ban/jail.local file with needed content with the following echo command:
+Create the /usr/local/etc/fail2ban/jail.local file with needed content with the following echo command:

 Adjust to your liking.